UniversalDevicesInc/tesla-nodeserver/configdoc.md

 may have to restart the admin console.

 You can also fine tune how often the node data is refreshed by configuring the Short Poll.
-The Long Poll is used by the Security and Climate nodes to refresh their status.
+The Long Poll is used as a timeout for limiting the amount of "wake" time.

 The setting *Enable Security Commands* may be set to either "true" or "false".
-If you do not want to be able to unlock the car or open the frunk/trunk/windows, then any value other than "true" will disable the security commands.
+The value "true" will enable all commands.
+Individual commands may be enabled with a comma separated list of values from "lock", "sunroof", "charge_port", "windows", "trunk", "frunk", "sentry", and "software_update".

 The setting *Custom Logging Level* may have the values "error", "warn", "info", "verbose", "debug".